PhD studentships

 OVERVIEW

 At KEMRI-Wellcome, we are keen to build health research capacity in Kenya, East Africa and Africa.
 We are aware that good PhD training is the foundation for a successful professional career.
 As such, our PhD scheme is aimed at providing students with an opportunity to carry out their training in a high quality scientific research environment.
 We have established robust supervisory platforms that entail supervisory teams constituting two or three senior researchers and a student advisory committee that monitors students' progress and advises on academic, career and - if necessary, social issues that may affect students' training progress.
-In addition, students' progress is monitored through six monthly reports and an upgrading mini viva at the end of the first year to determine suitability to continue with PhD training.
-Our supervisory system is internationally renowned and we are now an Affiliated Research Centre (ARC) of the Open University in the United Kingdom with authority to wholly supervise and appraise students registered with the university.
+Our supervisory system is internationally renowned and we are now an Affiliated Research Centre (ARC) of the Open University in the United Kingdom with authority to fully supervise and appraise students registered with the university.

 Potential PhD projects are proposed by prospective supervisors and are mainly supported through respective supervisor funding and/or other capacity building funds at KEMRI-Wellcome.
 Admission to the PhD scheme is through winning a partial or full studentship in a competitive interview process.
 We welcome applications from all eligible candidates regardless of ethnicity, religion, age, declared disability or socio-economic background.
 Interested female candidates and persons living with disability are encouraged to apply.